Writing Style Guide

 Knightro The athletic teams’ mascot.
 (Glycerin was Knightro’s former female counterpart.)

-Knightro’s The campus residential restaurant near the CFE Arena.
+Knightro’s A campus restaurant near the CFE Arena.

 Knights The university’s athletic team name.